List of Coronation Street characters introduced in 1989: Andy McDonald

-Andy was introduced as part of the McDonald family consisting of parents Liz McDonald (Beverley Callard) and Jim McDonald (Charles Lawson) and their twin teenage boys Andy and Steve McDonald (Simon Gregson).
+Andy was introduced as part of the McDonald family, so he was, consisting of parents Liz McDonald (Beverley Callard) and Jim McDonald (Charles Lawson) and their twin teenage boys Andy and Steve McDonald (Simon Gregson).
 Cochrane and Gregson were chosen by producer Mervyn Watson and casting director James Bain from their school in Manchester.
 Teachers informed them of the chance to join the cast of Coronation Street and they had photographs taken of themselves.
 One week later they were called to attend an improvisation session with Callard and Lawson who had already been cast in the parental roles.
 They chose which two actors they liked the most from thirty that auditioned.
 While their characters are twins, Cochrane was one year older than Gregson.

 Cochrane told a reporter from Look-in that his character is "a bit of a devil [and] a bit of a rogue".
 Andy has "brains and knows it" but often he does not use them.
 He added that Andy "always enjoys himself, but hates to be told things.
 He's a sound character, a bit like me, but with brains."
 However, Andy got on the actor's nerves at times because he acts "like a wimp and never sticks up for himself".
 While he is gifted in the "brains department" he is easily led into trouble by Steve.
 Cochrane explained that the only way to end Andy's "problems" would to be given "a good steady girlfriend to sort him out".
 Gregson told the writer that "the good thing" about the McDonald brothers is that "they stick up for each other [...] they get on most of the time".

 Cochrane's first fight scene as Andy occurred when he and Steve clashed over a girl.
 The actor was sixteen at the time and he told Paul Byrne from the Daily Mirror that it was his "first taste of proper action".
 The pair had "great fun" as they memorised fight sequence choreography to make it appear as though Andy and Steve were "having a real go at each other".
 Cochrane and Gregson ended up damaging the set during filming and incurred costs to the props department.